 It is easy to see how biotechnology can be used for medicinal purposes.
-Knowledge of the genetic makeup of our species, the genetic basis of heritable diseases, and the invention of technology to manipulate and fix mutant genes provides methods to treat the disease.
-Biotechnology in agriculture can enhance resistance to disease, pest, and environmental stress, and improve both crop yield and quality.
+Knowledge of the genetic makeup of our species, the genetic basis of heritable diseases, and the invention of technology to manipulate and fix variant genes provides methods to treat the disease.

 Genetic Diagnosis and Gene Therapy

-Scientists call the process of testing for suspected genetic defects before administering treatment genetic diagnosis by genetic testing.
+The process of testing for suspected genetic defects before administering treatment is called genetic diagnosis by genetic testing.
 Depending on the inheritance patterns of a disease-causing gene, family members are advised to undergo genetic testing.
-For example, doctors usually advise women diagnosed with breast cancer to have a biopsy so that the medical team can determine the genetic basis of cancer development.
-Doctors base treatment plans on genetic test findings that determine the type of cancer.
-If inherited gene mutations cause the cancer, doctors also advise other female relatives to undergo genetic testing and periodic screening for breast cancer.
-Doctors also offer genetic testing for fetuses (or embryos with in vitro fertilization) to determine the presence or absence of disease-causing genes in families with specific debilitating diseases.
+For example, women diagnosed with breast cancer are usually advised to have a biopsy so that the medical team can determine the genetic basis of cancer development.
+Treatment plans are based on the findings of genetic tests that determine the type of cancer.
+If the cancer is caused by inherited gene mutations, other female relatives are also advised to undergo genetic testing and periodic screening for breast cancer.
+Genetic testing is also offered for fetuses (or embryos with in vitro fertilization) to determine the presence or absence of disease-causing genes in families with specific debilitating diseases.

 Gene therapy is a genetic engineering technique used to cure disease.
 In its simplest form, it involves the introduction of a good gene at a random location in the genome to aid the cure of a disease that is caused by a mutated gene.
 The good gene is usually introduced into diseased cells as part of a vector transmitted by a virus that can infect the host cell and deliver the foreign DNA (Figure 1).
 More advanced forms of gene therapy try to correct the mutation at the original site in the genome, such as is the case with treatment of severe combined immunodeficiency (SCID).